nltp-ashes/Nanosuit/README.md

 ### KNOWN ISSUES

 The following issues will be fixed in the near future :
-- Cloak mode does not work if the NPC sees the actor before the cloak is applied, right now you need to break vision for it to work
-- Cloak mode does not work on mutants
 - Cloak mode sometimes messes with the equipped items' textures when switching slot while in the mode (workaround : perform a save/load)
 - Cloak mode does not cloak the knife during the mutant skinning animation with FDDA
+- The game crashes if player reloads a save while cloak mode is enabled

+The following issues are technical limitations and will not be fixed in the foreseeable future :
 - The game crashes if actor interacts with an NPC while they're getting vaporized
-- The game crashes if player reloads a save while cloak mode is enabled

-The following issues are either technical limitations, or skill limitations, and will not be fixed in the foreseeable future :
+- Cloak mode does not work if the NPC sees the actor before the cloak is applied (workaround : need to break vision for it to work)
+- Cloak mode does not work on mutants
 - Speed mode should increase reload speed

 If you truly believe your problem is new, please open an issue [on the addon's GitHub page](https://github.com/nltp-ashes/Nanosuit/issues/new).